Statutory Auditor’s Report to the General Meeting of Conzzeta AG, Zurich

 Moreover, we performed the following audit procedures to assess the adequacy of the inventory valuation in the business areas as follows:

-- In order to assess cost of inventory we particularly verified the calculation of production costs, performed an analysis of differences between standard and actual costs, and reviewed the calculations of average cost prices and their standard costs.
-Among other things, we used data analytics.
+- In order to assess cost of inventory we particularly verified the calculation of production costs, performed an analysis of differences between standard and actual costs, and reviewed the calculations of average cost prices and their standard costs in samples.

 - The valuation at lower of cost or net realisable value was tested by using data analytics, comparing production costs with actual sales prices, net of distribution costs to be incurred, before and after the balance sheet date.